-15. INTERNAL CONTROL PROCEDURES
+16. INTERNAL CONTROL PROCEDURES

 All debt transactions must be approved by the Board of Directors.
-The proceeds of bond sales will be invested until used for the intended project(s) in order to maximize utilization of the public funds.
+The proceeds of bond sales will be invested until used for the intended project(s) to maximize utilization of the public funds.
 The investments will be made to obtain the highest level of 1) safety of principal, 2) liquidity, 3) diversity and 4) return on investment or yield and may be held as cash.
 The Agency's investment guidelines and bond indentures will govern objectives and criteria for investment of bond proceeds.
 The Treasurer will oversee the investment of bond proceeds in a manner to avoid, if possible, and minimize any potential negative arbitrage over the life of the bond issuance, while complying with arbitrage and tax provisions.

 Bond proceeds will be deposited and recorded in separate accounts to ensure funds are not comingled with other forms of Agency funds.
 The Agency's Trustee or Fiscal Agent will administer the disbursement of bond proceeds pursuant to each certain Indenture of Trust or Fiscal Agent Agreement, respectively.
 To ensure proceeds from bond sales are used in accordance with legal requirements invoices are submitted by the Facilities & Engineering Section and approved by the Accounting Section and Agency Treasurer/Assistant General Manager - Finance for payment.
-Requisition for the disbursement of bonds funds will be approved by the Agency's Treasurer / Assistant General Manager - Finance or designated alternate.
+Requisition for the disbursement of bonds funds will be approved by the Agency's Treasurer / Assistant General Manager - Finance or designee.
 Responsibility for general ledger reconciliations and records is segregated from the invoice processing, cash receipting, and cash disbursement functions.

-The Finance and/or Accounting Section will be tasked with monitoring the expenditure of bond proceeds to ensure they are used only for the purpose and authority for which the bonds were issued and exercising best efforts to spend bond proceeds in such a manner that the Agency will meet one of the spend-down exemptions from arbitrage rebate.
-Tax-exempt bonds will not be issued unless it can be demonstrated that 85% of the proceeds can reasonably be expected to be expended within the three-year temporary period.
+The Finance and/or Accounting Section will be tasked with monitoring the expenditure of bond proceeds to ensure they are used only for the purpose and authority for which the bonds were issued.

-16. RECORD KEEPING
+17. RECORD KEEPING